 Paraquat (Gramoxone) became very popular and widely used as a weed killer in worldwide agriculture through the 1960s and early 1970s.
 The use of Paraquat steadily declined around the mid-1970s as farmers started using glyphosate (Roundup) instead.
 Over the last 15 years, however, Paraquat use has rapidly increased as many weeds have developed resistance to glyphosate.
 This increase in Paraquat usage has come mainly in the U.S. on soybean fields.
 Data kept by the Department of Agriculture shows that Paraquat use on U.S. soybean farms has increased by 450% over the last 10 years.

-The reason the recent increase in Paraquat use has occurred mostly in the U.S. is because the rest of the developed world has already banned it.
+The reason the recent increase in Paraquat use has occurred mostly in the U.S. is that the rest of the developed world has already banned it.
 The use and sale of Paraquat are prohibited in a total of 32 countries, including the European Union.
 Even China (a country not exactly known for safety or environmental regulation) recently announced a plan to phase out Paraquat use because of safety concerns.
 In the United States, however, Paraquat can be bought and used by licensed applicators.

 New Evidence Linking Paraquat Exposure to Parkinson’s Disease

 Parkinson’s disease is a disorder causing impaired functioning of the brain and central nervous system.
 Parkinson’s causes tremors and shaking which gradually evolves into difficulty walking and moving.
-Other symptoms of Parkinson include a gradual loss of muscle control and fine motor coordination.
+Other symptoms of Parkinson’s include a gradual loss of muscle control and fine motor coordination.
 Eventually, Parkinson’s disease leaves individuals unable to talk or walk.

 In 2011, a National Institute of Health study was one of the first to find a clear association between the herbicide Paraquat and Parkinson’s.
 Over the past five years, a flood of scientific research has confirmed that low-level chronic exposure to Paraquat significantly increases the risk of developing Parkinson’s disease.
 Researchers found that individuals who experienced extended Paraquat exposure as teens or young adults had a 200-600% increase in the risk of developing Parkinson’s disease.
 A related study found that individuals who lived near a field where Paraquat was used had a Parkinson’s rate “many times higher” than residents who did not live near farms.